Tuesday, November 14, 2017

 Those who are called by God to be ordained priests are also called to live a life of holiness.
 These are the vocations in the Catholic Church.
 Each vocation is a calling from God to live a life of holiness.

 All members of the Way have a Catechist, who act as their spiritual director.
 It is in our walk that we strive to answer God's call to holiness.
 It is in our spiritual walk in the Way that we strive to live out the vocation that we all have been called for by God.
 To live a life of holiness so that we truly become sons and daughters of God.
-In each vocation, the person lives a lift of faith and prayer to continually grow closer in a relationship with God.
+In each vocation, the person lives a life of faith and prayer to continually grow closer in a relationship with God.
 Each vocation is equal in the sense that no vocation is better or less than any other.
 Because God calls you to a particular vocation - whether marriage, priesthood, religious life, or single life - that vocation is the best one for you.

 The Neocatechumenal Way has inspired many vocations.
 Some have chosen marriage and a family.
 However, some of these married couples have also chosen to become mission families, serving the church as a family in mission.
 Some girls in our communities have also been inspired to join the monastery while young boys were inspired to become priests.
 Some of the single members have also chosen to live a life as an itinerant, doing mission work.